Are you having a problem with your WordPress emails not sending?

 There are a few problems with this approach, which is probably why you're reading this post.

 Second, even if your emails are sending, people might not receive them because they get filtered or go straight to spam.
-The issue here is with authentication.
+The most common issue here is with authentication.
 Because email spam is such a huge issue, services (like Gmail) are much more likely to mark unauthenticated emails as spam.

 - Your WordPress site's server can focus on making WordPress load fast.